Elevation: 10,633 ft

 Climbing and access information for this peak is on Page 307 of the book.
 The route in the book climbs the peak’s northeast face.
 Livingston Douglas provided the new route and updated access information found below.
 Updated November 2019

 Meadow Peak is one of the most interesting Lemhi summits because of the large, high-altitude meadows found on its slopes.
-The peak sits east of the main crest and it is graced with spectacular views of Bell Mountain.
+The peak sits east of the main Lemhi Range Crest and is graced with spectacular views of Bell Mountain.
 USGS Coal Kiln Canyon

 East Shoulder/Northeast Face, Class 2 by Livingston Douglas

 Meadow Canyon Road is located along ID-28 in the Lemhi Valley exactly 11.5 miles N of the N entrance to the Birch Creek Campground and 2.0 miles S of Nicholia Road.
 Meadow Canyon Road is signed.
 Please note that the old [standard] drive to Meadow Canyon followed a road a few miles N of here that heads directly to the canyon.
 That road is now an unmaintained, badly-rutted 2-track road that is not advisable for driving a vehicle.
 This route follows a drivable set of roads to reach the mouth of Meadow Canyon.

 Turn L/W onto Meadow Canyon Road.
-Set your odometer at 0.0 here.
+Reset your odometer here.
 Note that USFS Map Sheet Page 40 labels this road as “Keg Gulch Road”, but this is the correct road to be on.
 At 3.2 miles, turn L onto FSR-717 at a signed junction.
 At 5.0 miles, enter the Targhee National Forest at a cattle gate.
 At 5.7 miles, reach a “T” junction with FSR-699.
 Turn L/S here and drive another 0.1 miles to a signed junction at the mouth of Meadow Canyon.
 Park at this junction (7,545 feet).